Pre-Surgical Suggestions to Prepare You

 Rating Your Pain

 Your physicians and nurses will ask you to rate your pain.
 We use the zero to ten scale, with ten being the most severe and zero being no pain.
 You should actively participate by asking your physician what to expect regarding pain and what options he or she will use to alleviate your discomfort.

 Both drug and non-drug treatments can help to prevent and control pain.
 Sometimes a combination of treatments works to manage pain.
 You, your family and your nurse and doctor will work together to find what controls your pain.

 Various medicines can be used to manage your pain.
-For mild pain, a nonprescription drug like aspirin, acetaminophen (Tylenol), or ibuprofen (Advil) may be helpful, and it’s important to speak with your surgeon to determine which is best for you.
+For mild pain, a nonprescription drug like aspirin, acetaminophen (Tylenol), or ibuprofen (Advil) may be helpful.
+It’s important to speak with your surgeon to determine which is best for you.
 For more intense pain, a stronger prescription drug like morphine may be needed.
-Your need for medicine may change over time; this is normal.
+Your need for medicine may change over time, which is normal.
 Don’t worry about getting “hooked” on pain medicines.
 Research studies show that this is very rare — nearly all people stop taking pain medicine when the pain stops.